 Target Audience: Individuals interested in an overview of the proposal process.

 Cost: Requires lynda.com membership to view (or participation in the free trial period)

 Released: June 10, 2015

-The instructor is Judy Steiner-Williams, a senior lecturer in business communication at the Kelley Business School at Indiana University.
+The course instructor, Judy Steiner-Williams, is a senior lecturer in business communication at the Kelley Business School at Indiana University.
 The course covers topics at a basic-to-intermediate level.
-You don't need to be familiar with proposals before you take the course, but to get the most out of the course it would be helpful to have prior experience working in a business setting.
+You don't need to be familiar with proposals before you take the course, but to get the most out of it, it would be helpful to have prior experience working in a business setting.

 The course has six sections:

 - Responding to an RFP

 - What to Include